Eva Grlić

-Eva Grlić (née Izrael; 1920 – 31 July 2008) was Croatian journalist and writer, mother of famous Croatian film director and producer Rajko Grlić.
+Eva Grlić (née Izrael; 1920 – 31 July 2008) was a Croatian journalist and writer, mother of famous Croatian film director and producer Rajko Grlić.

 Early life and education

 Grlić was born in Budapest to a Jewish family.
 Her father Oskar (Osias) Ješua Izrael, was Sephardi Jew and her mother Katica Klingenberg, was Ashkenazi Jew.
-She was taught Ladino language and to Jewish customs.
+She was taught Ladino language and Jewish customs.
 Grlić learned Hungarian from her mother, and Bosnian from her father.
 She spent her childhood and adolescence in Sarajevo.

-Already in her adolescence years, Grlić belonged to a left-oriented youth in Sarajevo, and with them she went on an organized tours, or winter skiing.
-Soon she felt effectiveness of pre-war Yugoslav dictatorship, when police got hold of letters that were sent to her from Spain by her boyfriend Miljenko Cvitković, a volunteer with International Brigades.
-Because of those letters, Grlić was fined with court ban from further education on the territory of the Kingdom of Yugoslavia.
+As a teenager in Sarajevo Grlić belonged to left-oriented circles, and with them she went on an organized tours, or winter skiing.
+Soon she felt effectiveness of pre-war Yugoslav dictatorship, when police got hold of letters that were sent to her from Spain by her boyfriend Miljenko Cvitković, a volunteer who had joined the International Brigades in the Spanish Civil War.

+Because of those letters, Grlić was banned from pursuing further education anywhere on the territory of the Kingdom of Yugoslavia.
 In 1938, she moved with her family to Zagreb.
-In Zagreb, she attended and completed a steno-typing course and was easily employed as a secretary in several private companies.
+In Zagreb, she attended and completed a steno-typing course and then worked as a secretary at several companies.